greggman/other-window-ipc/README.md

 ## Example

-You can see a working example the example folder
+You can see a working example in the example folder

     git clone https://github.com/greggman/other-window-ipc.git
     npm install